AdobeDocs/commerce-operations.en/help/home/home.md

     </a>
     <div>
       <a href="../performance/overview.md"><strong>Performance Best Practices</strong></a>
-      <p>Optimize the performance of your Adobe Commerce or Magento Open Source production deployment using our recommendations.</p>
+      <p>Use these recommendations to optimize the performance of your Adobe Commerce deployment.</p>
     </div>
   </td>
   <td valign="top">